-Deciding to go into a treatment facility for Ecstasy abuse is a hard choice to make and once you’ve made it you then have to make another big choicewhere to go.
 When you go into treatment you want to make sure that you are giving yourself the best opportunity for long-lasting recovery.
 In most cases traveling for treatment is the best way of doing that.
-When you travel for treatment you are taking yourself out of your comfort zone, which will make it easier to focus on your treatment.
-It Also gives you a better chance of completing the program.
+When you travel for treatment you are removing yourself from negative influences, which will make it easier to focus on your treatment.